NATIONAL GUMBO DAY

 - Roux (the French base made of flour and fat)

-Gumbo arose from a West African word for okra, which many believe is how the name and the ingredient also intertwined.
+Gumbo arose from a West African word for okra.
+Many believe this word association is how the name and the ingredient also intertwined.
 Gumbo is thought to have been first documented in 1802 and was listed in various cookbooks in the latter 19th century.
 It gained widespread popularity in the 1970s when the United States Senate cafeteria added Gumbo to the menu in honor of Louisiana Senator Allen Ellender.
-Gumbo is the official cuisine of the state of Louisiana.
-Since 1989, New Iberia, Louisiana has held The World Championship Gumbo Cook-Off.
+Gumbo is also the official cuisine of the state of Louisiana.
+Since 1989, New Iberia, Louisiana hosts The World Championship Gumbo Cook-Off.

 HOW TO OBSERVE #NationalGumboDay